kmader/Quantitative-Big-Imaging-2018/README.md

 ## Online Tools
-The exercises will be available on Kaggle as 'Datasets' and we will be using binder as stated above.
+The exercises will be available on Kaggle as 'Datasets' and we will be using mybinder as stated above.
 For those interested there will be an option to use [Github Classroom](https://classroom.github.com/classrooms/36815273-quantitative-big-imaging) to turn in assignments (make sure your @student.ethz.ch address is linked to your github account)

 ## Specific Assignments